Limbang: Healthcare

 The old Limbang Hospital is located in Limbang which is now used as a Laboratory of Drugs and Drug Stores.
 It was established on 18 August 1961 with 16 nurses and 10 attendants with 54 beds.

 In line with the increase in population and the development of Limbang Town, the new Limbang Hospital was officially opened on June 29, 1980, by the then-President of the State of Sarawak Tun Datuk Patinggi Abang Hj MuhammadSalahuddin.
 The construction cost RM 4.912 million with an area of 7.8 hectares.

 As of 2017, a staff strength of 279 people including 19 Medical Officers and 1 Gynecologist and 2 Radiologists.

+As of 2023, it now has 2 Physicians, 1 General Surgeon, 1 Anaesthesiologist, 1 Obgyn specialist, 2 radiologists, 1 pediatrician, and 1 psychiatrist offering specialist services.

+It is equipped with CT Scan, ICU, Operating Theater and an Endoscopy Room.

 Culture and leisure

 Limbang Regional Museum

 The Limbang Regional Museum is located in a fort built by Rajah Charles Brooke in 1897.
 It is located in the area annexed to Sarawak by the White Rajah in 1890.

 Taman Tasik Bukit Mas

 Taman Tasik Bukit Mas (literal translation: Gold Hill Lake Park) is a recreational park set in Limbang's iconic feature, Bukit Mas.
 Limbang residents do their recreational activities in the park in the evening.
 A children's playground, lake, barbecue site, suspension bridge and toilet are provided.